Health Focus

 A naked carbohydrate is any carb eaten by itself (a bagel, a bowl of cereal, a plate of pasta, an apple on an empty stomach).
 Because there is nothing to slow down digestion, naked carbs rocket into your bloodstream, causing an immediate, violent insulin spike to force the sugar into your locked cells.

-The Protocol: Every time you eat a carbohydrate, you must “clothe” it in massive amounts of fiber or protein.
-The fiber and fat significantly slow down gastric emptying.
+The Protocol: Every time you eat a carbohydrate, you must "clothe" it in massive amounts of fiber or protein.
+The fiber and healthy fats significantly slow down gastric emptying.
 The glucose hits your bloodstream as a gentle, rolling wave instead of a tsunami.
+These combinations make up some of the best foods to improve insulin resistance naturally.
 Example: Instead of toast and jam, have toast loaded with eggs and avocado.
 Never eat an apple by itself; pair it with a massive handful of almonds.

 4. Implement a 14-Hour Fasting Window